Gdarthsid/QuITO-Version-1/examples/Bryson Denham/README.md

 mayer = 0;
 ```
 After defining the problem data i.e., the dynamics, the constriants, and the objective we move towards setting up the optimization problem and other parameters in the  **options.m** file.
-We define the default approximate approximation parameters (if not passed as input to the **options** function), with
+We define the default quasi-interpolation parameters (if not passed as input to the **options** function):
 ```matlab
 options.variance = 2; % D = 2 default
 generating_function_flag = 1; % default
 ```
-The desired generating function for the approximation is chosen as,
+The desired generating function for the approximation is chosen as:
 ```matlab
 % Select a generating function as per flag
 %---------------------------------------